waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Surfing:** Not all `ground` tiles adjacent to `water` are valid starting points.
 - **Puzzle Resets:** Leaving and re-entering a floor resets all boulders to their original positions.
 - **Off-Screen State Changes:** An object's state will not update in the map data until it is visible on-screen.
 - **Boulder Pushing:** A boulder can be pushed from an adjacent tile by facing it and pressing the corresponding direction.
 The game's behavior regarding player movement is inconsistent.
-Sometimes the player moves into the boulder's vacated space, and sometimes they do not, possibly to prevent the player from getting trapped.
+Sometimes the player moves into the boulder's vacated space, sometimes they do not, and sometimes they are moved to an unexpected adjacent tile (e.g., pushing a boulder at (5,15) down from (5,14) resulted in the player moving to (6,15)).
 This mechanic requires further observation.

 ## B. Tile Glossary & Movement Rules
 - `ground`: Standard walkable tile.